 North and West 7 day Photo Tour

 This was a camping trip in mid-August.
-Temperatures are just about comfortable for camping with a good sleeping bag.
+Night Temperatures are just about comfortable for camping with a good sleeping bag.
 The clear advantages are the flexibility.
 Sure enough, as the tour got underway, it started raining.
 The forecast was for more rain and even a mini-storm in the South over the first couple of days.

 So we headed North with the forecast of drizzle and sunshine and little wind.
 The first day was just a couple of hours after meeting at the airport and driving the #1 road Northwards.
 We stopped at Hviserkur in the drizzle and apart from some reminiscing and discussion of composition, the stop wasn’t very productive.